edmonds/blog.mycre.ws/content/bad-google-repository-signatures.md

 Date: 2015-03-22T03:50:57Z
 Summary: Google's package repositories occasionally return inconsistent data, causing validation failures.

+**Update**: _I was able to get in touch with the Googlers responsible for the [dl.google.com service], and the root cause for the mismatched signature problem described below has been found and fixed.
+I now consistently receive from Google's servers `Release` and `Release.gpg` files that pass apt's signature validation on my home connection._

 Google publishes [Linux software repositories] for several of their products, including Google Chrome, which is available from the following apt source: